-For the Years June 30, 2022 and 2021
+For the Years June 30, 2023 and 2022

-Analysis of Our Portfolio in Fiscal Year 2022
+Analysis of Our Portfolio in Fiscal Year 2023

-The Retirement Board's (the Board) responsibility, as a long-term investor, is to manage in and through the global financial market environments as they unfold.
-Our Board understands the City of Fresno Employees Retirement System's (the System) portfolio requires a sound and stable strategy for meeting investment goals over the long-term with appropriate risk levels and controls.
+The Retirement Board's (Board) responsibility, as a long-term investor, is to manage in and through the global financial market environments as they unfold.
+Our Board understands the City of Fresno Employees Retirement System's (System) portfolio requires a sound and stable strategy for meeting investment goals over the long-term with appropriate risk levels and controls.